Law of Brazil: Superior courts

-There are two national superior courts making up the Supreme Court, which grant writs of certiorari in civil and criminal cases: the Superior Court of Justice (Superior Tribunal de Justiça in Portuguese) or STJ and the Supreme Federal Court (Supremo Tribunal Federal in Portuguese) or STF, the highest Brazilian court (decides issues concerning offences to the Brazilian Constitution).
+Two national superior courts are making up the Supreme Court, which grant writs of certiorari in civil and criminal cases: the Superior Court of Justice (Superior Tribunal de Justiça in Portuguese) or STJ and the Supreme Federal Court (Supremo Tribunal Federal in Portuguese) or STF, the highest Brazilian court (decides issues concerning offences to the Brazilian constitution).

-The STJ is the Brazilian highest court in non-constitutional issues and grants a Special Appeal (Recurso Especial in Portuguese) when a judgement of a court of second instance offends a federal statute disposition or when two or more second instance courts make different rulings on the same federal statute.
+The STJ is the highest Brazilian court in non-constitutional matters.
+It grants a Special Appeal (Recurso Especial in Portuguese) when a judgment of a court of second instance offends a federal statute disposition or when two or more second-instance courts render different rulings on the same federal statute.
 There are parallel courts for labor law, electoral law and military law.

-The STF grants Extraordinary Appeals (Recurso Extraordinário in Portuguese) when judgements of second instance courts violate the constitution.
+The STF grants Extraordinary Appeals (Recurso Extraordinário in Portuguese) when judgments of second instance courts violate the constitution.
 The STF is the last instance for the writ of habeas corpus and for reviews of judgments from the STJ.

 The superior courts do not analyze any factual questions in their judgments, but only the application of the law and the constitution.
-Facts and evidences are judged by the courts of second instance, except in specific cases such as writs of habeas corpus.
+Facts and evidence are judged by the courts of second instance, except in specific cases such as writs of habeas corpus.